slavik925/outofmemory/content/blog/variable-fonts-in-the-web/index.md

 ---

+> This article continues CSS/JS Conf Budapest 2019 series.
+Previous one was about [Drawing in CSS - how and why?](https://outofmemory.dev/drawing-in-css/)

 ## Into

 The year is almost _2020_ but still the dominant method of getting the information is text.
 The text consists of symbols and letters (or hieroglyphs).
 To represent the text on the web we are using fonts (typefaces).